cilium/cilium/Documentation/network/servicemesh/ingress-to-gateway/ingress-to-gateway.rst

 In many of the more complex deployments however, there are various personas involved:

-- Infrastructure Provider: the cloud provider (AWS, Azure, GCP) for example
+- Infrastructure Provider: responsible for the administration of the underlying infrastructure.
+For example, the cloud provider (AWS, Azure, GCP) when using their managed services or the infrastructure/network team when running Kubernetes on-premises.
-- Cluster Operator: responsible for the the administration of a cluster
+- Cluster Operator: responsible for the the administration of a cluster.
-- Application Developer: responsible for defining application configuration and service composition
+- Application Developer: responsible for defining application configuration and service composition.

 By decomposing the Ingress API into several Gateway API objects, personas will be assigned the right access and privileges that their responsibilities require.